CEJ2-Robotics/JO1_EMBEDDED/README.md

-# John Deere Tractor Waypoints
+# John Deere Tractor Navigation System

 Main project in collaboration with *John Deere* for the undergrad course “**Design of Advanced Embedded Systems**”, which delves mainly into *Design and Analysis of Algorithms*, *Digital Signal Processing*, *Shared-Memory Architecture*, and *Communication Interfaces*.